A doula is someone who provides emotional and physical comfort and support to parents during—and after—pregnancy and childbirth.

 Most full-time doulas average four births per month and charge flat fees ranging anywhere from $500 to $2,500 per birth depending on their location and experience.

-According to Ziprecruiter,4 birth doulas in the United States make about $65,000 a year on the high end, with a national average salary of $49,220.
-Assuming this number is based on four births per month, that works out to about $1,025 per birth.
+According to Ziprecruiter, birth doulas in the United States have an earning potential up to $88,000, with a national average salary of $44,333.
+Assuming this number is based on four births per month, that works out to $925 per birth on average.

 Holding a doula certification may also bump up your salary.
 According to DONA International, their doulas make 25% more than non-certified doulas and 7% more than doulas with certifications from other organizations.